rapodaca/dialect/README.md

 - to specify any extensions whatsoever, except to exemplify ways in which extensions can be created
 - to preserve any terminology or concepts used previously in the context of SMILES
 - partial specification of any aspect of the language

+## FAQ

+- *Will Dialect support multi-center bonding?* No. Dialect is based on the valence bond (VB) model, which views a bond as a feature consisting of two atoms and an even electron count drawn equally from each atom.
+This simplification is key to Dialect's brevity.
+Any structure compatible with the VB model can be encoded and decoded through Dialect without information loss.
+Other structures can be encoded and decoded using more capable (and verbose) methods should they become available.